analogdevicesinc/ai8x-training/README.md

 # wrong version, pyenv required
 ```

 Python 2 **will not function correctly** with the MAX78000/MAX78002 tools.
-If the result is Python **3.8**.x, skip ahead to [git Environment](#git-environment).
-For *any* other version (for example, 2.7, 3.7, 3.9, 3.10), or no version, continue here.
+If the result is Python **3.11**.x, skip ahead to [git Environment](#git-environment).
+For *any* other version (for example, 2.7, 3.7, 3.8, 3.9, 3.10), or no version, continue here.

 *Note: For the purposes of the MAX78000/MAX78002 tools, “python3” is not a substitute for “python”.
-Please install pyenv when `python --version` does not return version 3.8.x, <u>even if</u> “python3” is available.*
+Please install pyenv when `python --version` does not return version 3.11.x, <u>even if</u> “python3” is available.*

-*Note for advanced users: `sudo apt-get install python-is-python3` on Ubuntu 20.04 will install Python 3 as the default Python version; however, it may not be version 3.8.x.*
+*Note for advanced users: `sudo apt-get install python-is-python3` on Ubuntu 20.04 will install Python 3 as the default Python version; however, it may not be version 3.11.x.*

 ##### pyenv

-It is not necessary to install Python 3.8 system-wide, or to rely on the system-provided Python.
+It is not necessary to install Python 3.11 system-wide, or to rely on the system-provided Python.
 To manage Python versions, instead use `pyenv` (<https://github.com/pyenv/pyenv>).
 This allows multiple Python versions to co-exist on the same system without interfering with the system or with one another.

-On macOS (no CUDA support available):
+On macOS:

 ```shell
 $ brew install pyenv pyenv-virtualenv